sinshu/managed-doom/README.md

 The software renderer is almost complete and capable of showing 3D image which is almost identical to the original DOS version.

-Now I'm working on the game physics, including the thing movement, interaction and so on.
+Now I'm working on the game physics, including thing movement, interaction and so on.

-The screenshots below show the progress so far.